 - We assess the children's work in music while observing them working during lessons.
-Teachers assess the progress made by children against the musical learning statements intended for their lessons. - Musical learning statements are collated for each year group and organized by Improvsing/Composing, Singing/Playing and Listening/Appraising. - At the end of a unit of work, the acquisition of knowledge, skills and understanding in music will be measure using teacher assessment.
+Teachers record the progress made by children against the learning objectives for their lessons. - At the end of a unit of work, the acquisition of knowledge, skills and understanding in music will be measure using formative and summative teacher assessment.
 Attainment and progress will be measured and recorded against assessment objectives for each year group which has been developed with a whole-school progression.
-The assessment of all children is recorded on Insights.
+This method of recording also enables the teacher to make an annual assessment of progress for each child, as part of the child's annual report to parents and carers.
 We pass this information on to the next teacher at the end of each year. - Children are encouraged to assess and evaluate both their own work and that of other pupils.
 This helps them to appreciate how they can improve their performance, and what their targets should be for the future. - Lesson observations, planning and class music book reviews will take place. - Any developments will be identified, and results will be incorporated into the music action plan shared with staff and school governors.